 Lesser Black-backed Gull Larus fuscus: commonly seen flying over in the winter months.

 Yellow-legged Gull Larus michahellis: an adult bird was seen with Lesser Black-backed Gulls in fields along Lymes Road on 22/10/11 and opposite Drive Lodge 8/11/20 MS.

 Herring Gull Larus argentatus: commonly seen flying over in the winter months.

 Great Black-backed Gull Larus marinus: there are a few records of birds flying over each winter.
-The most recent was of three on 20/12/11 NDP and a flock of 12 on 28/12/20 MS.
+The most recent are three on 20/12/11 NDP and a flock of 12 on 28/12/20 MS.